Minnesota Residential Lease Agreement | PDF

 Financial Distress – If the landlord is being foreclosed upon, they must disclose this to the tenant in writing and cannot make an agreement with a duration longer than two (2) months (§ 504B.151).

 Landlord/Manager Information – The lease agreement must include the property manager’s personal information and an address where the tenant can send notices (§ 504B.181).

 Lead-Based Paint Disclosure – The lease for any property that was erected prior to 1978 must include this disclosure which informs potential tenants of the dangers of lead paint that is present on most older properties.

 Outstanding Inspection Orders – The landlord must disclose in writing any outstanding inspection orders on the property due to code infractions (§ 504B.195).

-No grace period.
+There is no rent grace period in Minnesota.
 The landlord may charge the tenant late fees if stated in the lease.
 However, late penalties cannot exceed an amount equal to 8% of the overdue rent payment.
 Furthermore, the lease must also state when any late fees are to take effect for them to be enforceable (§ 504B.177).